serenadavis/main-website/src/pages/content/lump-piece.md

 Later that month: _All sorts of things are going through my head, but I will have to see what settles down and remain when I am with all of you_.
 In the last words of the phrase she let slip the metaphysical secret known between friends and mothers and daughters and some other selected creatures: presence and absence are not the same but they often take place at the same time.
 Part of Eva is already there with her.

-In the meantime, she concludes, keep your fingers crossed for our ship!
+_In the meantime_, she concludes, _keep your fingers crossed for our ship!_

 \*